Dr. Susan Butts - Chair

 Dr. Charles P. Casey

 Charles P. Casey is Homer B. Adkins Emeritus Professor of Chemistry at the University of Wisconsin-Madison.
 Chuck received his Ph.D. from MIT in 1967.
 He was Chair of the Wisconsin Chemistry Department from 1998-2001.
 He served as President of the American Chemical Society in 2004 and is the 2010 Chair of the Chemistry Section of AAAS.
 Chuck is a member of the National Academy of Sciences (1993).
 He received the ACS Award for Distinguished Service to Inorganic Chemistry (2011).
-He chaired the National Research Council Panel that wrote the 2007 report: “The Future of U.S. Chemistry Research: Benchmarks and Challenges”.
+In addition, he chaired the National Research Council Panel that wrote the 2007 report: “The Future of U.S. Chemistry Research: Benchmarks and Challenges.”
 Chuck’s research focused on mechanistic organometallic chemistry and explored mechanisms of important catalytic processes including hydroformylation, hydrogenation, and alkene polymerization.

 Dr. Raymond E. Forslund